Untitled-WOW/AscensionChat/README.md

 ## ⬆️ Updating

-> [!NOTE]<br>Before updating your `ascension.conf` file, save a copy of your current `.conf` file.
+> [!NOTE]<br>Before updating `ascensionchat.conf`, save a copy of your current `ascensionchat.conf` file.
 This will allow you to easily transfer your login details and any custom formatting to the new config, making the update process smoother.

 Download the [**latest**](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `ascensionchat.jar` and replace the one in your current `ascensionchat` folder.